shihabmi7/AnimationMovieAPI/README.md

 ## AnimationMovieAPI
-A restful web api with Asp.net core 6
+A restful web api with Asp.net core 6 & Entity Framework

 See the picture for more details